jkeam/reduxsauce/README.md

 ### Options

  * `prefix`: prepend the string to all created types.
+This is handy if you're looking to namespace your actions.

 # Changes